 How long does a child typically stay?

-- Children stay an average of 120 days before being placed in a foster home or with a relative, however children can be here for over 365 days depending upon the situation.
+- Children stay at Youth Haven for an average of 210 days before being placed in a more permanent living situation, however children can be here for over 365 days depending upon the situation.

 Where do the children go when they leave?